Venafi/pgpdump/README.md

 **pgpdump** is a PGP packet visualizer which displays the packet format of OpenPGP ([RFC 4880](http://tools.ietf.org/html/rfc4880)) and PGP version 2 ([RFC 1991](http://tools.ietf.org/html/rfc1991)).

+This fork of pgpdump has been extended to support exporting of unencrypted secret keys as SSH2 keys.

 Here is an example:

 	% pgpdump data/sig1